-Since 1799 the Presbyterian Foundation has developed gifts and managed funds on behalf of congregations, mid-councils the General Assembly and other agencies of the Church.
-The Foundation a faith-based, balanced approach to investing and faithfully safeguards and distributes funds according to the instructions of the donors.
-The Foundation remains fully committed to its mission statement: -- "A vital part of the Presbyterian Church (U.S.A.), the Foundation cultivates, attracts, and manages financial resources of individuals and institutions to serve Christ's mission."
+The Presbyterian Foundation raises, stewards and distributes funds for mission, and has developed gifts and managed funds on behalf of congregations, mid-councils of the General Assembly and other agencies of the Church.
+The Foundation adheres to a faith-based, balanced approach to investing and faithfully safeguards and distributes funds according to the instructions of the donors.
+In all the Foundation’s work, the focus remains on the Reformed values that have guided our stewardship and investment for more than 200 years.

 The Foundation is governed by a Board of Trustees.
 The permanent complement consists of 19 Presbyterian men and women nominated by GANC and elected by the General Assembly to serve a designated term.
 The Stated Clerk of the General Assembly and the Executive Director of the Presbyterian Mission Agency are ex officio Trustees.
 An elected Trustee shall be eligible to serve two full or partial terms, for up to a total of eight (8) years.

-Board Composition: Due to the nature of the Foundation’s work, the composition of the Board must reflect expertise and experience in each of the following areas: Accounting, Banking/Trust, Clergy, Development, Human Resources, Legal, Investment Management, Marketing, and Investments.
+Board Composition: Due to the nature of the Foundation’s work, the composition of the Board must reflect expertise and experience among the following areas: Accounting, Banking/Trust, Clergy, Development, Human Resources, Legal, Investment Management, Marketing, and Investments.

 Time Requirement: There are three official board meetings per year, two days each; some committees may require an additional meeting.